Mushroom-Daemon/doks/content/docs/3_psych_triggers/mental_engagement.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---

-AKA, sometimes, be   vague.
+##### Sometimes, it pays to be vague.

+### Heading for Formatting

 I recently took a trip to southern California.
-While there, my girlfriend and I were visiting some friends and bopping around the Los Angeles area.
-I had lived there for about nine years, and she had some friends in town, as well.
+My girlfriend and I were visiting old friends and bopping around the Los Angeles area, where I had lived for nine years before moving to the amazing town of Lancaster, PA.

-While there, we borrowed a car from a close friend of hers sister.
-It was an old Corolla and I loved driving it, and drove it as if it were my own.
-We picked up the car the evening we arrived and then drove it to the apartment where we would be staying.
+While we were out there, we borrowed a car from a friend of hers (my girlfriend's).
+It was an old Corolla and I loved driving it.
+It reminded me of the piece of shit I used to cruise down the freeway on and drove it as if it were my own.

+We picked up the car on the first evening of our arrival.
+The next morning, however, we didn't need the car as a friend of mine was coming to pick us up for some galavanting about town.

 The next morning, we had plans to hangout with a friend of mine who lived close by.
 He offered to come pick us up and take us wherever we'd like to go.
 I was wearing a puffer coat and the pockets were stuffed to the gills with multiple key sets, trash from reciepts and gum wrappers, my wallet, etc. I was tired of carrying all that crap around and decided to streamline my pocket contents before we took off.